bolner/CRTerm/README.md

 - The texture atlas of the font is generated according to input parameters.
 Both the distance between the scanlines and the width of the dots can be changed.
 - The characters have a modest shining appearance, applied through a bloom post-processing effect.
 - A scanline passes through the screen in fixed intervals, simulating a common problem of old CRT displays.
 - All characters can be fully changed for each frame render.
+Provides direct access to the internal character array for efficient manipulation.
 - Simulates the gradual fade-out of the characters.

 The font is generated on the fly according to the input parameters.
 This is an example render, based on the Kaypro II character set:

 ![Character set - texture atlas](/doc/img/character_set.png)

+## Usage

+- Instantiate the CRTerm.Terminal to display the main window.
+See the doc folder about the parameters.
+- Use the "setCharacters" or directly manipulate the character array accessed through "getCharacterArray".
+After the modifications upload the characters to the GPU, using "uploadCharacterArray".
+- See an example application at: [/src/TestApp/Main.java](https://github.com/bolner/CRTerm/blob/master/src/TestApp/Main.java)
+- Handle the keyboard inputs using the LWJGL functions.
+(Using the Window ID)